greglinch/sourcelist/to-do-list.md

 * add logic to `save_model` for setting workflow to see if current user matches user being added
 	* if not and not superuser, set to added by other
 	* if not and is super, set to added by admin

+* show the info submitted in the email